 With your student's final year of high school winding down, the list of things to do may seem limitless.
-One way to help manage the stress and emotions of the final months before your child goes off to college is to make an organized checklist.
+One way to help manage the stress and emotions of the final months before your child goes off to college is to make an organized list of item to do.

-Here are some items to include for each month between now and the start of freshman year of college:
+Here are some items to include for each month between March of senior year and the start of freshman year of college:

 If your student hasn't made a final college decision, visit or revisit those that have offered acceptance and your student is still considering.